 How do I create a good (strong) password?

-A strong password is one that is difficult for a person or program to discover but is easy for you to remember.
+A strong password is one that is difficult for a person or program to discover.
 Apply the following guidelines when creating your password.

 IMPORTANT: DO NOT USE ANY SAMPLE PASSWORD DISPLAYED BELOW.